Mt 14:13-21

 " During the 13th century St. Anthony of Padua was reported to have converted a hardened heretic through a rather unique contest.

-g of the "hammer of heretics," as St. Anthony was called.
+The heretic, by the name of Bononillo, was unmoved by the reasoning of the "hammer of heretics," as St. Anthony was called.
 Bononillo was as stubborn as the mule that stood beside him.

 Eyeing the mule, Anthony made an offer to Bononillo.
 He asked him whether he would give up his heresy if the mule were to bow down and adore its Creator present in the Blessed Sacrament.

 The heretic answered he would, provided he could lay down certain conditions: for two days the mule was not to be fed, and on the third day it was to be led into the public square.
-On one side of the square would be placed a tempting pile of fresh feed, on the opposite side Anthony could stand with what Bononillo c
+On one side of the square would be placed a tempting pile of fresh feed, on the opposite side Anthony could stand with what Bononillo contemptuously called the "body of Christ."

 Anthony agreed, but in all humility made one condition.
 If the animal did not kneel before the Blessed Sacrament, his sins alone were to be blamed.